toggledbits/RGB-LED-Strip-Sequencer/README.md

 ## Build One! ##

-If you want to build one, check out the Instructable I made about building this project.
+If you want to build one, check out the [Instructable](#) I made about building this project.

-In this repository, you'll find all the pieces you need: schematics, board design files (if you make the shield instead of just using a proto board or breadboard), the Arduino Sketch, and the enclosure model (STL) files.
+This Github repository contains all of the files you need: schematics, board layouts (if you decide to build the shield instead of just using a proto board or breadboard), the Arduino Sketch, and the enclosure model (STL) files.

-The enclosure models are also [on Thingiverse](https://www.thingiverse.com/thing:2768560).
+The enclosure models (STLs) are also [on Thingiverse](https://www.thingiverse.com/thing:2768560).